Mtillmann/color-helper-extension/readme.md

 ---

+\*\* does not work on all websites, falls back to DOM node analysis

 \* Some browsers will complain about the extension being "unverified" and "unsafe" when installing it from the Chrome Web Store instead of their first-party web stores.
 Since the extension is reviewed by Google, it is safe to install.